 Corporate culture = the culture for quality, which refers to commitment and focus on the customer.
 Quality-oriented culture (“the customer at the center”) is the most important factor that allows us to distinguish between an organization that strives for excellence and provides real value to its customers (an organization that will succeed over time), and one that does the minimum necessary (an organization that will not survive over time).
 Organizations that have learned how to promote quality have been able to maximize their profits and survive (Ashwin & Bryan, 2014).
 For example, the Kodak company lost 90% of its shares and filed for bankruptcy because it did not move into digital photography in time.

-One of the reasons for the difficulty in matching authority and expertise in the context of the quality engineer is the influence of controlled factors on uncontrollable factors and performance measures (Goold, 1993; Merchant & Otley, 2006).
+One of the reasons for the difficulty in matching authority and expertise in the context of the quality manager is the influence of controlled factors on uncontrollable factors and performance measures (Goold, 1993; Merchant & Otley, 2006).
 In the context of quality, are failures unexpected (uncontrollable) events or negligence?
-Can Quality Managers influence uncontrollable factors?
-A lack of answers to these questions makes it difficult to prove the hypothesis that a quality engineer with authority and expertise can reduce and/or prevent the events mentioned above.
+Can quality managers influence uncontrollable factors?
+A lack of answers to these questions makes it difficult to prove the hypothesis that a quality manager with authority and expertise can reduce and/or prevent the events mentioned above.
 Therefore, the extent of an individual’s success in their role depends to a large extent on the support given by their organization’s management, other employees, and their organizational culture (Ericsson, 2007).

 The author of the study defined four main types of organizations in terms of their attitudes toward quality:

 Organizations that operate according to government regulation, e.g., the pharmaceutical industry and the food industry.
-These organizations are required by the regulator to hire a quality engineer and the authority of the role is granted by virtue of the law or regulatory standards;
+These organizations are required by the regulator to hire a quality manager and the authority of the role is granted by virtue of the law or regulatory standards;

 The high-tech industry is not required by the regulator to hire quality control staff.
 However, some companies have a quality culture that is instilled in all employees;

 Industry and service providers, which I argue constitute about 75% of all organizations, has no regulatory requirement to hire quality control staff;

-The IDF There is no requirement to hire a quality control position.
+The IDF- There is no requirement to hire a quality control position.
 Quality culture varies within the IDF (despite the rapid turnover of soldiers, quality culture in the Israeli Air Force is higher).

 Extreme events